evennia/evennia/docs/source/Choosing-An-SQL-Server.md

 > :warning: **Warning:** Setting `listen_addresses` to `'*'` opens a port on all interfaces.
-If your server has access to the Internet, ensure your firewall is configured appropriately to limit access to this port as necessary.[1]
+If your server has access to the Internet, ensure your firewall is configured appropriately to limit access to this port as necessary.:footnote[You may also list explicit addresses and subnet to listen.
+See the postgresql documentation for more details.]

 Finally, modify the `pg_hba.conf` (in the same directory as `postgresql.conf`).
 Look for a line with: